rsvp/chess/README.md

 * Mistrust is the most necessary characteristic of a chess player.
 * Most book variations have no value because they are mistaken or contain fallacious assumptions.
 * Most combinations are inspired by the player's memories of earlier games.
+* Move to create an advantage.
 * My favorite victory is when it is not even clear where my opponent made a mistake.
+* Mystify, mislead, and surprise the enemy.
 * Never bring the queen out too early.
 * Never count on your opponent to make a mistake.
 * Never feel sorry for your opponent.
 * Never forget that the king can be a fighting piece.
 * Never underestimate your opponent.
+* Never venture, never win!
 * No chess grandmaster is normal, they only differ in their madness.
 * No matter how bad one is, there is always somebody worse.
 * No matter how good one is, there is always somebody better.